DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Related work

 \subsection{Human motion prediction}

-Human motion data is a typical type of time-series data and RNN (Recurrent Neural Network) has shown its strong ability on processing time-series data, and therefore, a natural type of method was proposed based on RNN for predicting future human motion \cite{rnmhy,pllsrtd,herna,Tnap}.
-For example, Fragkiadaki et al. \cite{rnmhy} proposed an encoder-recurrent-decoder (ERD) model by incorporating a nonlinear encoder and decoder before and after LSTM cells, and future poses were recursively predicted via state-state transitions by the inherent recurrent units of LSTM cells.
-Due to the error accumulation inherently in RNN, these models easily converged to the performance of mean poses \cite{Ntmap,GuiAdversarial,vred}.
+Human motion data is a typical type of time-series data, and RNN (Recurrent Neural Network) has shown its strong ability to process time-series data.
+Therefore, a natural method was proposed based on RNN to predict future human motion \cite{rnmhy,pllsrtd,herna,Tnap}.
+Fragkiadaki et al. \cite{rnmhy} proposed an encoder-recurrent-decoder (ERD) model by incorporating a nonlinear encoder and decoder before and after LSTM cells.
+In their model, future poses were recursively predicted via state-state transitions by the inherent recurrent units of LSTM cells.
+Due to the error accumulation inherently in RNN, these models easily converged to mean poses \cite{Ntmap,GuiAdversarial,vred}.
 Moreover, human movements are constrained by the physical structure of the human body.
-Traditional RNN models may not capture the correlations among joints of the human body well.
-Therefore, other RNN models incorporated some skeletal representations such as Lie algebra representation to model the correlations among joints \cite{Tnap,GuiAdversarial}.
+Traditional RNN models ignored the spatial correlations among joints of the human body.
+Recently, other RNN models incorporated some skeletal representations such as Lie algebra representation to model the spatial correlations among joints \cite{Tnap,GuiAdversarial}.
 Liu et al. \cite{Tnap} proposed a novel model, HMR (Hierarchical Motion Recurrent), to anticipate future motion sequences.
-The authors modeled the global and local motion contexts by using LSTM hierarchically and captured the spatial correlations by representing the skeletal frames with the Lie algebra representation.
+The authors modeled the global and local motion contexts using LSTMs hierarchically and captured spatial correlations by representing skeletal frames with the Lie algebra representation.

-Another type of methods for predicting future human motion built with deep feedforward networks \cite{TrajD2019,ButepageDRL}.
+Another method was proposed based on deep feedforward networks for predicting future human motion \cite{TrajD2019,ButepageDRL}.
 For example, Butepage et al. \cite{ButepageDRL} learned a generic representation from the input Cartesian skeletal data and predicted future $3$D poses using feedforward neural networks.
 Mao et al. \cite{TrajD2019} proposed a feedforward model for predicting future 3D poses and also achieved state-of-the-art performance.
-The authors modeled the temporal dependencies of human motion using DCT (Discrete Cosine Transform) and captured the spatial structure information of the human body by representing the joints of the human body as a graph using GCN (Graph Convolutional Network).
+The authors modeled temporal dependencies of human motion using DCT (Discrete Cosine Transform) and captured the spatial structure information of the human body by representing the joints of the human body as a graph using GCN (Graph Convolutional Network).